 The first step, is to apply for a basic FHA Home Loan.
 Once Pre-Approved, begin your search for the perfect home.

-If the home you find needs a little tender-loving care, or some updates, like a new roof, contact your Mortgages Unlimited Loan Officer to discuss the property condition, and what items may need repair.
+If the home you find needs a little tender-loving care, or some updates, like a new roof, contact your Cambria Mortgage Loan Officer to discuss the property condition, and what items may need repair.

 There are likely some items that the FHA program will require to be repaired to buy the home, and of course some items that you would love to upgrade or improve.
 We refer to these as needs and wants.